 CRFs capture changes in network dynamics induced by circuit reconfiguration

-To investigate if our approach can describe changes in functional connectivity of cortical microcircuits after ensemble imprinting we compared the models generated by CRFs before and after two-photon population manipulation of a given set of neurons (Figure 8A).
-Interestingly the general properties of full models depicted during ongoing activity remain the same suggesting that the imprinted ensemble has been added to the cortical microcircuit but preserving the overall network architecture (Figure 8B).
+To investigate if our approach can describe changes in functional connectivity of cortical microcircuits after ensemble imprinting, we compared the models generated by CRFs before and after two-photon population manipulation of a given set of neurons (Figure 8A).
+Interestingly, the general properties of full models depicted during ongoing activity remain the same, suggesting that the imprinted ensemble has been added to the cortical microcircuit but preserving the overall network architecture (Figure 8B).

 It has been suggested that the imprinting protocol reconfigures the connectivity between stimulated cells (Carrillo-Reid et al., 2016).
 We used CRFs to measure the changes in the functional connectivity from the targeted group of neurons (Figure 8C).
 Our approach was able to describe specific changes in the connections that reflect the existence of the imprinted ensemble (Figure 8D).
 The fact that CRFs were able to describe changes in the reconfiguration of a specific subpopulation of neurons demonstrates the potential of structured prediction methods to study the fine modulation of neuronal microcircuits induced by pathological conditions.